Say the retail buzz phrase “omni-channel” and few will immediately think of manufacturers.

 So far, Lenett has held only one pop-up: in Vancouver’s Railtown district.

-He then opened his first permanent store, a nearly 8,000-square-foot flagship store, at 118 West Hastings Street last month.
+He then opened his first permanent store last month inside his head office, which is a nearly 8,000-square-foot site at 118 West Hastings Street.

 To draw interest and demonstrate that Dish and Duer jeans are meant to be worn during athletic activity and not simply to stroll down the street, the company’s store has a tree house, monkey bars and stationary bikes for customers to use after they have tried on pants.